 Professor of History, MHL Director, MQR Editor

-My current passion is research and writing on the global Anabaptist-Mennonite church and promoting several projects related to the Institute for the Study of Global Anabaptism (ISGA).
-The ISGA has given leadership to the Global Anabaptist Wiki (www.anabaptistwiki.org), a website that enables Anabaptist groups from around the world to provide information about themselves, share stories of Christian faithfulness amid adversity, and post relevant texts, photos and archival sources.
-We have also established a “texts in translation” series that helps to make some of the creative theological and historical work being done outside of North America accessible to English-speaking readers.
+The ISGA also sponsors the “Bearing Witness Stories Project,” a collaborative project to collect and shares stories of Christian faithfulness amid adversity within the Anabaptist-Mennonite global family.
+The first publication from this project, Bearing Witness: Stories of Martyrdom and Costly Discipleship (Plough, 2015) is now available in print.
+In addition, the ISGA supports a “texts in translation” series that helps to make some of the creative theological and historical work being done outside of North America accessible to English-speaking readers.
 Our first volume–John Driver’s Life Together in the Spirit: A Radical Spirituality for the Twenty-First Century–is now available (email@example.com).

 Watch for more information about the ISGA and its projects in the coming months!

 HIST 204 RW: What is the Good Life?
 Why do humans long for utopia, yet consistently fail to produce it?
 To what extent do we assert our individual freedom in creating the communities we live in, and to what extent do we recognize our lives as resting on forces beyond our control?
 Is it still possible, in our postmodern context, to anticipate the future with hope?
 Drawn from five centuries of utopian thought, the readings, discussions and assignments in this course will focus on three general themes: human nature, human community, and human encounters with Transcendence.
 A Religious World course in the Goshen Core.